A Special Family Weekend in London

 The hotel is situated next door to Kensington Gardens and Hyde Park, so it made perfect sense to stroll through the gardens on the way to the museums.
 The Royal Garden Hotel is about a 20 minute walk away from some of London’s most famous museums and the one we were due to visit was the Science Museum.
 In the same area you will also find the Natural History Museum and the V&A, so there is plenty to keep a family busy for an entire weekend, right on your doorstep.

 We spent the afternoon exploring the Science Museum, and it was a big hit with all of us.
 The girls loved The Garden, which is a hands on exhibit for younger ones to learn more about the scientific world around them, and Daddy was particularly impressed with the Space exhibit and the computers through the ages he discovered at the museum.
+For more travel inspiration for things to do check out this London with kids itinerary.

 After our busy afternoon at the museum, Indie and I had to make our way to Wembley Park as we were going to watch the Women’s FA Cap Final between Chelsea and Arsenal that evening.
 We left Daddy and Brook to head back to the Royal Garden Hotel to enjoy some quality time together without us, and go and find out a bit more about the Food and Flicks package that had been arranged for them to enjoy that evening.